IngmarStein/Monolingual/Monolingual/README.markdown

-Changelog for Monolingual 1.5.4
+Changelog for Monolingual 1.5.5
 ===============================

-* Restored compatibility with Mac OS X 10.7 Lion.
+* Miscellaneous bugfixes.